benkeen/birdsearch.org/README.md

 This command will look at the `package.json` file and ensure that all dependencies have been downloaded and are available.
 It creates a node_modules folder.
 Don't bother checking that in.

-`grunt`
+`grunt dev`
+`grunt prod`
-Running this command will execute the default tasks specified in your `gruntfile.js`.
-Take a look at the file to see.
+Running either of these commands will execute the default tasks specified in your `gruntfile.js` to set up the particular environment.

 In addition to doing the bundling of some core JS files, executing this command also *re-generates your index.php file*.
 This is important!
 To allow the script to run in both DEV and PROD modules (one without any bundling, one with), the `grunt-template` task re-generates the index.php file from `index.template.tpl`.
-To change this from PROD to DEV, just tweak that value in the `gruntfile.js.
+To change this from PROD to DEV, just run `grunt dev`.

 ### Misc notes
 - James Burke (requireJS author) recommends using a custom build folder when running the optimizer, since it can overwrite